-Fitting windows to your camper van conversion is one of the best finishing touches to change it from a van into a campervan.
-This guide lays out the different options of window type, and how to fit those windows to your van.
+Fitting windows to your campervan conversion is one of the best finishing touches to change it from a van into a campervan.
+This guide lays out the best positions, different window types, and how to fit windows to your van.

-Having windows in your campervan gives more light and more ventilation to the vehicle.
-Great if you are going to be spending large amounts of time in your camper van.
-The downside is that windows make your camper van less secure, they can be expensive to buy, and are a bit tricky to fit.
+Having windows in your campervan gives more light and more ventilation.
+This is great if you are going to be spending large amounts of time in your camper van, especially in warmer weather.

 Adding a window to the sliding door of your van is particularly useful as it allows you to see traffic coming from that side when pulling out of junctions.

 In the UK the DVLA requirements for registering a van as a campervan include the inclusion of side windows.